Status yellow thunder warning issued for the whole country

 Heavy thunderstorms are expected to develop later on Thursday.
 File photograph: Noel Browne

-A temperature of 26.3 degrees was recorded at Oak Park in Kilkenny while a temperature of 25.3 degrees was recorded at the Phoenix Park in Dublin.
-The highest temperature of the year to date has been 27.1 degrees which was recorded on June 1st in Mount Brown, Co Roscommon.
+A temperature of 26.3 degrees was recorded at Oak Park in Kilkenny on Thursday, while a temperature of 25.3 degrees was recorded at the Phoenix Park in Dublin.
+The highest temperature of the year to date has been 27.1 degrees, which was recorded on June 1st in Mount Brown, Co Roscommon.

-Heavy thunderstorms are expected to develop later on Thursday and Thursday night with some severe downpours, hail and spot flooding.
+Heavy thunderstorms were expected to develop later on Thursday and Thursday night, with some severe downpours, hail and spot flooding.

 Due to the localised nature of thunderstorms some parts of the country will remain dry.
 The thunderstorms are expected to peak at between midnight and 2am on Friday morning.